trywilco/wilcosdk/README.md

 Not a user yet?
 Click here to sign up as a creator.

 ### **Getting started with the Wilco Editor SDK**
-The following repository outlines how to create a quest from scratch, including examples.
+The following repository outlines how to create a quest from scratch or using provided examples.

 [Start here](https://github.com/trywilco/wilcosdk/blob/main/questcreation.md)